 We market and sell our Valeo brand of silicon nitride implants to surgeons and hospitals in the United States and to selected markets in Europe and South America through more than 50 independent sales distributors who are supported by an in-house sales and marketing management team.
 These implants are designed for use in cervical (neck) and thoracolumbar (lower back) spine surgery.
+In 2016 we entered into a 10-year exclusive distribution agreement with Shandong Weigao Orthopaedic Device Company Limited ("Weigao") to sell Amedica-branded silicon nitride spinal fusion devices within the People's Republic of China ("China").
+Weigao, a large orthopedic company, has expertise in acquiring Chinese Food and Drug Administration ("CFDA") approval of medical devices, and will assist us in obtaining regulatory approval.
+Weigao has committed to minimum purchase requirements totaling 225,000 implants in the first six years following CFDA clearance.
 We are also working with other partners in Japan to obtain regulatory approval for silicon nitride in that country.
+China and Japan are relevant because historically, ceramic implants are more familiar to, and more readily accepted by surgeons outside the United States, i.e., in Asia and Europe.